HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn you can say” she can’t manage her medications.”
+I am happy to learn it’s better to say “ start over from the beginning” in the 5th sentence .

 ★★★★★